BoopyTheFox/TGAmnesia/README.md

 ### Create your "app"
 Here's the [official instruction](https://core.telegram.org/api/obtaining_api_id)

-Here's short version:
+Here's the short version:
 1. Go to my.telegram.org
 2. Auth with your phone number
 3. Go to "API management tool" and fill out necessary fields
 4. Obtain your secrets - copy **api_id**, **api_hash**, and store them securely.

+### (If needed) Create your "bot"
+Here's the [official instruction](https://core.telegram.org/bots/tutorial) ("Getting Ready" section)

+Here's the short version:
+1. In telegram client, go to @BotFather
+2. Enter command **/newbot** and follow intructions
+3. You'll get a **BOT_TOKEN** that'd look something like this - `1234567890:ABCD1E2EFgHI3jPMC7k6lfsD34DM34T9tTrlA`.
+Save it with all other secrets.

 ### Option 1 - Use script from CLI

-1. Clone the repo and go into it:
+1. Clone the repo:
 ```bash
 git clone https://github.com/BoopyTheFox/TGAmnesia/
 cd TGAmnesia/app